 Be prepared to review and explore the flexibility of the brand to ensure it works for different departments without losing its integrity.
 Fundraising, services, HR, finance, campaigns and policy – your brand should shine through everything you do.
 It’s vital to bring your brand to life digitally too, through your website, e-communications and social media.

 9) Future-proof your brand

-With commercial brands increasingly behaving like charities, not-for-profits need to do more than just make people feel positive for donating time or money, or even guilty for not doing so.
+With commercial brands increasingly behaving like charities, not-for-profits need to do more than just make people feel positive for donating time or money, or even guilty if they are not doing so.
 Consumers increasingly expect brands to be entertaining, experiential and collaborative and to fit within their own culture and interests.
 Whether your brand leads the field in your sector or is the new kid on the block, maintaining personal and cultural relevance will make the crucial difference to achieving success and support.